 Breast cancer is the 3rd most common cancer in Ireland, with an annual incidence between 2015 and 2017 of 3,168 according to the Irish Cancer Society.
 Irish women have a 1 in 12 chance of

 The HSE was, once again, in the position of apologizing to a patient of theirs in 2012.
 This time, to a 57-year old woman after continual failure to diagnose breast cancer.
 On three separate

 According to the Irish Cancer Society, patients in Ireland receive a cancer diagnosis every three minutes and someone dies from the disease every hour.
 It is the second biggest killer in Ireland.

-Edel Kelly (26) died June 2008 after first presenting to Ennis General with a lump in her breast.
-This lump was initially diagnosed as benign, a request for a follow-up to confirm was not acted
+Edel Kelly (26), a mother of two, died June 2008 after first presenting to Ennis General with a lump in her breast.
+This lump was initially diagnosed as benign, a request for a follow-up to